AppIntro/AppIntro/README.md

 ## Contributing 🤝

-We're offering support for [AppIntro on Gitter](https://gitter.im/AppIntro/Lobby).
+We're offering support for AppIntro on the [#appintro channel on KotlinLang Slack](https://kotlinlang.slack.com/archives/C019SH1RMBN).
 Come and join the conversation over there.
+If you don't have access to KotlinLang Slack, you can [request access here](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).

 **We're looking for contributors!
 Don't be shy.** 👍 Feel free to open issues/pull requests to help me improve this project.